emptylight370/siyuan-vscodelite-edit/README.md

   - Make the background of setting items on the right of setting panel display in transparent when enable background plugin adaption
 - v2.3.9
   - minor changes
-- v2.3.8
-  - Fix the issue when enabled background plugin adaption, the background of graph is transparent and can't view normally
-  - Add custom attribute: mark hollowing
-  - Adapt to new database view appearance

 # Special fitness